Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

-In this work, we have developed a quantum linear system algorithm that achieves an optimal query complexity of the initial state preparation, while maintaining a nearly optimal cost scaling of the coefficient block encoding.
+In this work, we have developed a quantum linear system algorithm that achieves an optimal query complexity of initial state preparation, while maintaining a nearly optimal cost scaling of the coefficient block encoding.
 This outperforms recent linear system solvers that make optimal uses of one resource, but far too many queries to the other.
 Our algorithm employs a nested amplitude amplification with a deterministic amplification schedule, which substantially simplifies prior approaches based on VTAA while improving their asymptotic query complexity.
-We also present a quantum algorithm that produces a constant multiplicative approximation of norm of the solution state, again using optimal number of queries to the initial state oracle, improving over all previous approaches where finding such an estimate incurs polylogarithmic overhead.
+We also present a quantum algorithm that produces a constant multiplicative approximation of norm of the solution state, improving over all previous approaches where finding such an estimate incurs polylogarithmic overhead.

 Our state preparation cost scales strictly linear in the inverse success amplitude $\mathbf{O}\left(\frac{1}{\sqrt{p_{\text{succ}}}}\right)$.
-We further develop a block preconditioning technique that boosts $p_{\text{succ}}$ for practical applications of quantum linear system solvers.
+We further develop a block preconditioning technique that boosts $p_{\text{succ}}$ in practical applications of quantum linear system solvers.
 As a result, we obtain quantum algorithms for solving differential equations, for preparing ground states of non-Hermitian operators, and for processing eigenvalues of non-normal matrices, all with reduced query complexity of the initial state preparation, nearly matching or outperforming alternative methods for the same tasks.
-Of independent interest, our block preconditioning technique also allows for the improvement of other scaling parameters.
+Of independent interest, our block preconditioning technique also allows for improvement of other scaling parameters.
 We present an extremely simple quantum linear system solver with an optimal block encoding cost by choosing the initial state as the preconditioner.
 We also give a preconditioned quantum eigenvalue transformer that implements a degree-$n$ polynomial using $\mathbf{O}(n)$ queries to the block encoding oracle, whereas the best prior scaling was $\mathbf{O}(n^{1.5})$.